metehankozan/metehankozan/README.md

 ### Hi there,:wave: it's Metehan here!
 I'm an Electrical Engineer and learning new stuff about software lately..
-- 👀 I’m interested in software development and AI
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning C#, SQL and Python
+- 🌱 I’m currently learning Java
-- 📫 You can reach me on [twitter](https://twitter.com/metehnkozan)

 <!---
 metehankozan/metehankozan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.